npickens/darkroom/README.md

   # ...

   # The block is passed three keyword arguments:
+  #
-  #   parse_data: - Hash of data collected during parsing.
+  # parse_data: - Hash for storing arbitrary data across calls to this and other handlers.
-  #   path:       - Path of the asset being finalized.
+  # path:       - String oath of the asset being minified.
-  #   content:    - Asset's finalized content.
+  # content:    - string content of the finalized asset.
   minify(lib: 'minify_lib') do |parse_data:, path:, content:|
     MinifyLib.compress(content)
   end